-Produce movement.
-Skeletal muscles are responsible for all locomotion and manipulation.
-They enable you to respond quickly to jump out of the way of a car, direct your eyes, and smile or frown.
+Just about all movements of the human body and its parts result from muscle contraction.
+Skeletal muscles are responsible for all locomotion (moving from place to place) and manipulation.
+They enable you to respond quickly to changes in the external environment-for example, jump out of the way of a car, direct your eyes, and smile or frown.

 Blood courses through your body because of the rhythmically beating cardiac muscle of your heart and the smooth muscle in the walls of your blood vessels, which helps maintain blood pressure.
-Smooth muscle in organs of the digestive, urinary, and reproductive tracts propels substances (foodstuffs, urine, semen) through the organs and along the tract.
+Smooth muscle in organs of the digestive, urinary, and reproductive tracts propels, or squeezes, substances (foodstuffs, urine, semen) through the organs and along the tract.